kpatel5797/JavaSketch/README.md

 File -> New clears everything on the canvas without saving.
 File -> Save saves the drawn shapes in a file with a .jsketch extension.

-To run the application, just enter the commands gradle build, gradle run, gradle clean on the command line.
+To run the app from command line, please run 'gradle build', 'gradle run', and 'gradle clean' commands.